javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 #### Readout layer (or Global pooling layer)

 A readout layer provides fixed-size representation of the whole graph.
+In other words, a readout layer collects all node representations in a graph to form a graph representation (source [here](https://torchdrug.ai/docs/notes/layer.html#:~:text=A%20readout%20layer%20collects%20all,every%20node%20in%20the%20graph.)).
 The global pooling layer must be permutation invariant, such that permutations in the ordering of graph nodes and edges do not alter the final output.
 Examples include element-wise sum, mean or maximum.

 ### GNN Architecture for the Zinc data